-Publications: some travel notes in Nouv.
-Ann. des Voy.
-50, 1831; 53, 1832; & 58, 1833.
+Publications: Some travel notes in Nouv.
+Ann. des Voyages 50, 1831; 53, 1832; & 58, 1833.

 – Journal de M. V. Jacquemont, Voyage dans l’Inde.
 1-6.
 1660 p.
 P. 1841.

 Sources: Buckland, Dictionary; *R.K.
 Gupta, “Botanical explorations of V.J.
 (1801–1832”, Studies in the Hist. of Science in India 1, 1982, 150-157; O. Herrenschmidt, D.O.L.F.
 513f.; B. Le Calloc’h, “Un témoignage capital sur la vie d’Alexandre Csoma De Kőrös: Le journal de V.J.”, AOHu 40, 1986, 249-281 & “Un tém. capital sur la vie de A.Cs. de K.:Le journal et la correspondance de V.J.”, AOHu 41, 1987, 83-124 with portrait on p.
 41; *P. Mays, Un ami de Stendahl, V.J.
 12+642 p.
 P. 193? (cf. JRAS 1936, 346f.); comte de Warren, Nouv.
 Ann. des Voy.
-5:8:31, 1852, 257-298; *a book on Jacquemont was published by Muséum Nat. d’Histoire Naturelle de Paris in 1959; Wikipedia with portrait (more details in French version).
+5:8:31, 1852, 257-298; Wikipedia with portrait (more details in French version).